zecollokaris/Remote-Control-Falcon-1-Quadcopter/README.md

 Falcon 1 is a light-weight Quadcopter that is safe and can be used Multi-purposely due to its endurance and load capacity

+## DISCLAIMER

+This product is soley owned by falcon one and should not in any way be produced anywhere else.

 ## AUTHORS

 <p align="center">